A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: DeFi Derivative Protocols: Agents, Components, and Operational Dynamics

 \subsubsection{Trading flow}

-This second mechanism describes how a position is opened, managed, and closed within a protocol.
-We decompose this flow into three phases: $(i)$ \emph{opening the position}, $(ii)$ \emph{managing the position}, and $(iii)$ \emph{closing the position}.
+This second mechanism describes how a position is opened, monitored, and closed within a protocol.
+We decompose this flow into three main phases: $(i)$ \emph{opening the position}, $(ii)$ \emph{monitoring and managing the position}, and $(iii)$ \emph{closing the position}.
+At position opening, the trader instantiates $X$, the oracle supplies the variables entering $Y^{\mathrm{market}}(t)$, and the protocol validates the constraints encoded in $Z^{\mathrm{prot}}$ before execution.
+Then, positions are continuously updated as market prices evolve, affecting $Y^{\mathrm{market}}(t)$ and consequently equity, margin ratios, and funding flows.
+Finally, closing a position finalizes the realized PnL and settles all associated protocol-level cash flows.
 Below, we detail these phases and analyze how trading operations interact with the protocol’s infrastructure.

-\paragraph{Opening the position} A trader initiates a position by submitting an order through the protocol's matching engine (Action~1, Fig.~\ref{fig:general_schema}).
-The protocol then queries the oracle for the current reference price of the underlying asset (Action~2).
-Next, the trader posts collateral (Action~3).
-If leverage is applied, additional liquidity is sourced from the liquidity pool, incurring the corresponding fees (Actions~4 and 5).
-The order is executed and the position is opened once the protocol’s validation and risk checks succeed (Action~6).